3.1 Mosaic Authorship of the Pentateuch

 Mosaic authorship is the tradition attributing the five books of the Torah or Pentateuch to Moses, the legendary leader, lawgiver, and prophet of the Israelites who figures as the main protagonist in the Book of Exodus.

-Mosaic authorship was accepted in scholarship throughout Late Antiquity, the middle Ages, and most of the Early Modern period, from at least the 3rd to the 17th century AD.
+Mosaic authorship was accepted in scholarship throughout Late Antiquity, the Middle Ages, and most of the Early Modern period, from at least the 3rd to the 17th century AD.
 The rise of secular scholarship eventually led to its scrutiny and ultimately rejection by the 19th century.

 Outside scholarly mainstream, Mosaic authorship continues to be defended by some conservative religious scholars, who seek to reconcile it with modern scholarly findings.
 Such authors tend to place Moses as a historical figure at some time during the Late Bronze Age.

-Deuteronomy 31:9 and Deuteronomy 31:24-26 describe how Moses writes "torah" (instruction) on a scroll and lays it beside the Ark of the Covenant.
+Deuteronomy 31:9 and Deuteronomy 31:24-26 describe how Moses writes "torah" (instruction) on a scroll and lays it beside the ark of the Covenant.

 Exodus 24:4, "And Moses wrote all the words of YHWH, and rose up early in the morning, and built an altar under the mount, and twelve pillars, according to the twelve tribes of Israel;"

-Exodus 34:27, "And Yahweh said unto Moses, Write thou these words, for after the tenor of these words I have made a covenant with thee and with Israel;"
+the tenor of these words I have made a covenant with thee and with

 Prior to the 17th century both Jews and Christians accepted the traditional view that Moses had written the Torah under the direct inspiration, even dictation of God.
 A few rabbis and philosophers asked how Moses could have described his own death (Deuteronomy 34:5-10), or given a list of the kings of Edom before those kings ever lived (Genesis 36:31-43), but none doubted the truth of the tradition, for the purpose of scholarship "was to underline the antiquity and authority of the teaching in the Pentateuch, not to demonstrate who wrote the books (Gordon, 2003).

-Even in the middle Ages some rabbis had voiced doubts about the traditional view, but in the 17th century it came under increasing and detailed scrutiny.
-In 1651 Thomas Hobbes, marshaled a battery of passages such as Deut 34:6 ("no man knoweth of his sepulchre to this day," implying an author living long after Moses' death); Gen 12:6 ("and the Canaanite was then in the land," implying an author living in a time when the Canaanite was no longer in the land); and Numb 21:14 (referring to a previous book of Moses' deeds), and concluded that none of these could be by Moses.
+Even in the Middle Ages some rabbis had voiced doubts about the traditional view, but in the 17th century it came under increasing and detailed scrutiny.
+In 1651 Thomas Hobbes, marshaled a battery of passages such as Deut 34:6 ("no man knoweth of his sepulchre to this day," implying an author living long after Moses' death); Gen 12:6 ("and the Canaanite was then in the land," implying an author living in a time when the Canaanite was no longer in the land); and Num 21:14 (referring to a previous book of Moses' deeds), and concluded that none of these could be by Moses.
 Others, including Isaac de la Peyrère, Baruch Spinoza, Richard Simon, and John Hampden came to the same conclusion, but their works were condemned, several of them were imprisoned and forced to recant, and an attempt was made on Spinoza's life (Friedman, 1989).

 Development of documentary hypothesis came in to shed more light on the authorship of Pentateuch.